adikanshkhanna/worldcup-2026-pricing-engine/methodology.md

 ## What this retrospective is good for

 This document is not a backtest validation or a P&L statement.
 It is a structured post-mortem of a structured prediction model, identifying specific failure modes from empirical evidence and proposing targeted patches with explicit causal hypotheses.
 The intent is to demonstrate that the model architecture is sound, the failure modes are diagnosable, and the patches are testable — not to claim the model is profitable or production-grade.
-- # Knockout Market-Pricing Model v1.2 — Methodology
+-# Knockout Market-Pricing Model v1.2 — Methodology

 ## Purpose
-Generates fair-value "to-advance" probabilities for 2026 World Cup knockout matches, compared against Kalshi market-implied probabilities to identify mispricings.
+Generates fair-value probabilities for 2026 World Cup knockout matches and compares them against Kalshi market-implied prices to identify mispricings.
+Two markets are priced: the **1X2 market** (home / draw / away in regulation) and the **to-advance market** (which team progresses, via any route).
+The to-advance market is the primary product, since it matches Kalshi's actual knockout contract structure.
 Deliberately a transparent, structured model with named features and disclosed limitations — not a black box.

+This is a distinct model from the frozen group-stage moneyline v0.2 (a hand-weighted scorecard).
+The knockout model is a fitted multinomial logistic regression — it is the calibrated-regression step the v0.2 roadmap deferred until a sufficient sample existed, now delivered on the 69 graded group matches.

+---

-## Core model
+## 1. Core model
-A regularized multinomial logistic regression (home / draw / away) fit on the 69 graded group-stage matches.
+A regularized multinomial logistic regression outputting three probabilities (home win / draw / away win), fit on the 69 graded group-stage matches.

 - **Features:** elo_diff, gd_diff, xg_diff (net), form_diff, host.
 - **Regularization:** L2 = 0.5, selected by 5-fold cross-validated log-loss.
-- **Fitted weights (standardized home–away contrast):** elo +2.03 (dominant),
+- **Fitted weights (standardized home–away contrast):** elo +2.03 (dominant
-  xg +0.77, host +0.28, form +0.18, gd −0.59 (sign reflects mild gd/xg
+  anchor), xg +0.77, host +0.28, form +0.18, gd −0.59.
+The negative gd sign
-  collinearity; magnitude small). xgot was tested and added no CV value once elo/gd/xg were present, so it is excluded.
+  reflects mild gd/xg collinearity (the two share scoring signal; xg absorbs it, leaving gd a small artifact) — gd could be dropped with negligible log-loss change. xgot was tested and added no out-of-fold value once elo/gd/xg were present, so it is excluded — consistent with the group-stage finding that xgot is non-persistent finishing variance.

+Why a fitted model here, not the v0.2 scorecard: the knockout stage has 69 graded matches available to train on, clearing the 20-match threshold the v0.2 methodology set for logistic regression.
+Regularization (L2) and the small, fixed feature set guard against overfitting the modest sample.

+---

-## Neutral-venue symmetry
+## 2. Neutral-venue symmetry
-Knockout matches are played at neutral sites, so the "home" designation is only a listing convention.
-The model is trained on each match **and its mirror image** (negated features, swapped outcome), which forces zero home-listing bias: the fitted intercept contrast is ~0.
-The only source of venue advantage is the explicit `host` term for Mexico, USA, and Canada.
+Knockout matches are played at neutral sites, so the "home" designation is only a listing convention, not a real venue advantage.
+The model is trained on each match **and its mirror image** (negated features, swapped outcome).
+This forces zero home-listing bias — the fitted intercept contrast is ~0.
+The only source of venue advantage is the explicit `host` term for Mexico, USA, and Canada, which is the correct treatment for a neutral-site tournament.
+This directly implements v1.1 patch #2 (host-nation indicator) from the retrospective.

+---

-## Draw-resilience adjustment (v1.2's one feature addition)
+## 3. Draw-resilience adjustment (the one tested feature addition)
 The group-stage retrospective identified the model's dominant failure mode: heavy favorites held to **draws** by defensive underdogs (not upsets — draws).

-This was tested before being added.
+This was tested before being added, not assumed.
 Among mismatches (rating gap above median), underdogs with strong defenses (low blended xGA) drew **31.6%** of the time versus **12.5%** for weak-defense underdogs (n=35).
 A logistic check confirmed the direction (defensive-quality coefficient −0.68, the strongest term).
+This is v1.1 patch #1 (raise draw likelihood in high-gap matches), grounded in measured data rather than the |elo_diff| slope originally proposed (which did not hold up on inspection).

 Implementation: P(draw) receives a modest boost, drawn from the favorite's win probability, scaled by (a) how far the underdog's blended xGA sits below the